To emotionally connect, you have to get someone to emotionally open up first, then emotionally be engaged or involved.

 The last several days you said “Good morning” as you passed the lobby.
 No thought or feeling, just going through the motions.
 It’s what you are supposed to do if you live in polite society.

 Like that low or minimum contact thing you’ve been doing.
-Send a text.
-Wait a few days.
-Send a text.
-Wait a few days.
-Repeat.
+Send a text..
+“Hi, How are you?” (or whatever way people greet this days).
+Wait a few days then repeat.

 You think you are “trying to get back your ex”, but all you are doing is going through the motions.
 Since there is not much thought or feeling in it, you could even set your phone to do it for you.